VictoriaEdem/Getting_Started_with_Django/README.md

 First Django project task from I4GxZuri training:

-Create a new Python virtual environment.
+I created a new Python virtual environment.

-Initialize it, and install Django in it.
+Initialized it, and installed Django in it.

-Create a new Django project.
-Use your ZuriBoard username as the name of the project.
+Then created a new Django project, using my ZuriBoard username as the name of the project.